 The first thing that comes to mind when we mention memorizing new information is studying, but it would be a pity to relate mind maps only with education.

-Many people struggle with memorizing and we all have different techniques that suit us best: some of us use visuals, others prefer an auditory input, the kinestetic method is also popular among young learners etc.
+Many people struggle with memorizing and we all have different techniques that suit us best: some of us use visuals, others prefer an auditory input, the kinesthetic method is also popular among young learners, etc.

 But let’s look at the facts:

 “Research approximates that between 80-90% of the information received by the brain comes through the eyes.”

 This is further elaborated in Hyerle’s chapter on Thinking Maps which offers a great overview of how learners create cognitive mind maps to boost learning and memorizing.

 Approximately 65% of the population is visual learners.
 Just think of how much mind mapping can help you memorize and acquire new concepts by building on your previous knowledge.

 This is especially the case in this digital age where we are being bombarded with visual input that makes it easier for us to recall the information even after long periods of time.

 This usage overlaps with the previous one to a certain point, but it still deserves separate attention as it has a wide practical implementation that cannot be deduced to the educational needs only.
 It has to do with how our brain functions.